 The giant tortoises found in the Seychelles are Aldabra Giant Tortoises which are actually one of the largest types of tortoises on the planet.

-It truly is a once in a lifetime opportunity to see these giant tortoises as they can only be found in 2 places in the world – the Seychelles and the Galapagos Islands.
+It truly is a once-in-a-lifetime opportunity to see these giant tortoises as they can only be found in 2 places in the world – the Seychelles and the Galapagos Islands.

 This national park is made up of 6 small islands just off the northeast coast of Mahé island.
 It has stunning sandy beaches, tropical vegetation and lots of great walking routes.

-This is mainly due to its more secluded location and the fact you need to take a boat to get there.
+This is mainly due to its more secluded location and the fact that you need to take a boat to get there.

 Check out Moyenne Island in the video below to see what it has to offer: